Overview

 That is the primary benefit of the UEBA system.
 Precautions in the form of isolated security products only go so far.
 Enterprises today face a growing array of threats that are becoming increasingly difficult to defend against as the number of devices and locations proliferates.
 When offices are closed, employees can work from home by connecting multiple devices to their routers and accessing the public internet.

-The cybersecurity solution can not only be downloaded to an employee’s home device but also the IoT and rugged devices deployed in various environments such as retailers, warehouses, and hospitals.
+The cybersecurity solution can not only be downloaded to an employee’s home device but also to the IoT and rugged devices deployed in various environments, such as retailers, warehouses, and hospitals.
 Any device connected to a corporate network can be vulnerable to cyberattacks.
-It’s impossible to track every device IT teams use physically; UEBA does much of the work for them regardless of size.
+It’s impossible to track every device IT teams use physically; UEBA does much of the work for them, regardless of size.

 UEBA can be used not only for threat detection but also for regulatory compliance.
 Regulated industries, which include financial offerings and healthcare, have security requirements that companies should comply with.
 Simple, routine network monitoring tools can determine if your software has been updated with the latest security patches, but UEBA goes one step further.
 A Cyber Risk Assessment helps an organization understand, control, and mitigate all forms of cyber risk.
 This is a critical component of our risk management strategy and our approach to privacy.